drewcobble11/MS_BANA_Capstone_Optimizing_Reds_Lineup/README.md

 ##  Business Value / Impact

 Optimizing lineup construction can lead to measurable improvements in run production.
 Even marginal gains (e.g., +5–10 runs per season) can translate into additional wins, which have significant financial and competitive implications in professional baseball.
+Watch the presentation please.

 ---